Sister Simone Campbell

 President and Co-Founder of Families USA Foundation

-Shannon Brownlee is Senior Vice President of the Lown Institute, which was founded by cardiologist and humanitarian Bernard Lown.
-She is also Co-Founder of the Right Care Alliance, a group of clinicians, patients, and community leaders that is working to spark change in health care through social activism.
-In addition, she is an instructor at the Dartmouth Institute for Health Policy and Clinical Practice.
+Shannon Brownlee is Senior Vice President of the Lown Institute, a think tank based in Boston, MA, that was founded by cardiologist and humanitarian Bernard Lown.
+She is co-founder of the Right Care Alliance, a group of clinicians, patients, and community leaders that is working to spark change in health care through social activism.
+She also serves as a visiting scientist at the Harvard TH Chan School of Public Health.

-Ms. Brownlee has been one of the national leaders to highlight the scope and consequences of the overuse of health care.
-An internationally known writer and essayist, she is best known for her book Overtreated: Why Too Much Medicine Is Making Us Sicker and Poorer.
-Her articles and essays have appeared in such outlets as The Atlantic, New York Times Magazine, The New Republic, Time Magazine, and The Sunday Times of London.
+Ms. Brownlee has been a national leader in highlighting the scope and consequences of the overuse of health care.
+An internationally known writer and essayist, her book, Overtreated: Why Too Much Medicine Is Making Us Sicker and Poorer, was named the best economics book of 2007 by the New York Times.
+Her articles and essays on medicine and health care have appeared in such outlets as The Lancet, The Atlantic, New York Times Magazine, The New Republic, Time Magazine, and The Sunday Times of London.

 Ms. Brownlee holds a master’s degree in marine science from the University of California, Santa Cruz.